Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Earth Mover's Distance Dynamic Filtering

-\fi where we have introduced another slack variable $u$ to linearize the minimum operator in \eqref{eqn:beckmann_emd_unbalanced} to make the program convex.
-The complex variant of EMD-DF given by \eqref{eqn:complex_slack_eqn} can also be trivially converted to adopt this formulation, though it is not shown here for the sake of brevity.
-As we eluded in Section~\ref{sec:EMD}, \eqref{eqn:beckmann_slack_eqn} enjoys the reduction in computational complexity from $\bigO{N^2}$ to $\bigO{N}$ while preserving the benefits of partial OT (in contrast to the traditional balanced OT Beckmann formulation) and avoiding the approximation error associated with methods such as Sinkhorn iterations.
+The complex variant of EMD-DF in \cite{Bertrand2018emd} can also be trivially converted to adopt this formulation, though it is not shown here for the sake of brevity.
+As we mentioned in Section~\ref{sec:EMD}, \eqref{eqn:beckmann_slack_eqn} enjoys a reduction in variable complexity from $\mathcal{O}\left(N^2\right)$ to $\mathcal{O}\left(N\right)$ while preserving the benefits of partial OT (in contrast to the traditional balanced OT Beckmann formulation) and avoiding the approximation error associated with methods such as Sinkhorn iterations.

+Finally, we note that other recent works \cite{Karlsson2017GeneralizedSinkhornIterations, Janati2019GroupLevelMEG, Janati2018WassersteinRegularizationSparse} incorporate optimal transport regularizers in inverse problems using the Sinkhorn algorithm \cite{Sinkhorn1964RelationshipArbitraryPositive,Cuturi2013SinkhornDistancesLightspeed}.
+However, the work presented here is distinct in two subtle but important ways.
+First, our proposed partial Beckmann formulation provides an alternative numerical approach that offers attractive linear variable complexity (similar to Sinkhorn methods) but without sacrificing accuracy.
+Sinkhorn approaches use entropic regularization to trade off accuracy vs. speed, limiting their utility for finding sparse solutions over time due to mass diffusion across neighboring support.
+In contrast, the Beckmann formulation reflects the true optimal transport distance (subject only to negligible discretization errors).
+Second, our partial transport formulation results in a linearly constrained quadratic program that is easily implementable with off-the-shelf solvers (e.g., CVX, Gurobi, Mosek).
+In contrast, an unbalanced Sinkhorn approach would necessitate a custom solver (e.g., alternating optimization \cite{janati2019group, janati2018wasserstein}) that would be non-trivial to implement.